 Wouldn't buy again: The De'Longhi combination machine that pre-dated the Bambino (the grinder was the bottleneck and couldn't be upgraded).
 The bottomless portafilter I bought for the drama of watching the extraction (useful for diagnosing, but not for everyday use).
 The bean-to-cup machine I bought for the kitchen before realising I was the only person who used it and it took up half the counter.

 Coffee is one of those areas where it's very easy to spend a lot of money pursuing diminishing returns.
 The jump from supermarket beans and a blade grinder to freshly roasted coffee and a decent burr grinder is enormous.
-The jump from there to the Bambino Plus and the JX-Pro is significant.
+The jump from there to the Bambino Plus and the J-Ultra is significant.
 The jump from there to a Gaggia Classic and a Niche Zero grinder is real but smaller.
 At some point you're paying for increments rather than step changes, and only you can decide where that line is.